We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “Pairing an ACV-based dressing with vegetables does double duty for your digestion, as both the fiber in the veggies and the probiotics in the ACV can boost digestive health,” Batayneh points out.

 Sometimes the hardest part of recalibrating eating habits is restriction.
 According to Batayneh, drinking ACV can “be incredibly useful when trying to eat less and lose weight.”
-She refers to a study that found that ACV may suppress areas of the brain that control appetite, resulting in fewer calories eaten over time.
+She refers to a

 Try it, based on science